-Hello, My name is Carol Waters.
-I am the Governor responsible for Pupil Premium.
+Hello, My name is Carol Waters and I am the Chair of Governors.
+I am also the Governor responsible for Pupil Premium.
 I have lived in the area for most of my life.
 I attended Berry Brow School when it was a Junior and Infant school and I have worked in education for all my working life.
 I have been a Governor of Berry Brow I&N and Newsome Junior Schools for 8 years.
 I enjoy walking, reading and music.
 The schools are very dear to my heart and I will work for the very best opportunities for the children of these schools.

 I am Margret Winter.
 I’ve lived in the area for thirty five years and all my four sons all went to our Newsome schools.
 I am the SEND Governor.

 I have been a governor for many years as I see it as a way of contributing to the education of children in our community.
 I am particularly interested in children’s personal, social, moral and cultural education as I believe it is the foundation of all learning.

 I have worked for Kirkkees Education Service since moving here and retired six years ago.
 I volunteer with two community projects and enjoy reading, gardening sewing and walking in our lovely countryside.

 I'm Mark Shotter, a parent governor with two children in the federation.
 I attended both schools myself and want to see them thrive, both for my own boys and all the children who are lucky to attend!
 I am a primary teacher myself and have worked in education for 12 years, so I bring both a parent and teacher perspective to our governors' meetings.